blashin888/conditions-for-non-fragility/draft.md

 ---

-10. Maintenance as Continuous Adaptation
+### 10. Maintenance as Continuous Adaptation

-Stability is not achieved by fixing structures.
+Stability does not come from fixed structures.

-It is achieved by maintaining adaptability.
+It emerges through adaptability.

-To maintain is to allow controlled change
+Controlled change is allowed.

 This document is not final.

 It is updated through observation.

 Implementation is left open.

-Responsibility remains with those who choose to act.
+---

 Appendix(add later)